Women's Australian rules football: Earliest women's teams and matches

+World War I: Shopgirl competitions and first all-women's matches

+Women's role on the Home front during World War I saw the organisation of the earliest recorded all-women's matches.

 Records exist of a football side in Perth, Western Australia made up of department store staff playing as Foy & Gibson's as early as 1915.
 Some of the first organised matches were played on Perth Oval, including one on 14 October 1917.

-In September 1918 matches were played across Australia.
-In South Australia, North took on South at the Jubilee Oval in Adelaide on the 21st.
 In Victoria the Federal Khaki Clothing Factory "Khaki girls" team (playing in khaki and white) travelled to Ballarat to play the Ballarat Eleanor Lucas's lingerie factory "Lucas girls" team (playing in pink and white and coached by Charlie Clymo) at City Oval in Ballarat, Victoria in August which was, according to reports, a highly physical contest in front of a "huge crowd" and the even was met with substantial fanfare.
 The match funded the Ballarat Arch of Victory.
 The Lucas girls won the match 3 goals 6 (24) to the Khakis 1 goal 2 (8) in front of 7,000 people, then the largest football crowd in Ballarat history.
 A photograph of the Lucas Girls Football team appears in the Ballarat Star in December 1918.

-There are photographs from a match played in Perth, Western Australia, though only the year (1918) is known, however these matches were played on and off through the 1910s and 20s and were known as the Shopgirl's competition.
+In September 1918 the Australian Red Cross organised a number of fundraising "ladies football" matches including a match at Broken Hill, New South Wales between teams of the 27th Battalion and Artillery as well as several in South Australia including Morphett Vale took on Coo-ee, as well as matches involving the factory of Charles Moore and Co.
+Perhaps the highest profile match was between North Adelaide iand South Adelaide at the Jubilee Oval in Adelaide on the 21st.

 In South Australia, an early example of Women's football was a Port Adelaide Women's team in November, 1918 where a game took place at Alberton Oval between Port Adelaide and another club representing Thebarton.
 Port Adelaide was captained by Eileen Rend.